 - ~ • , •

 ,, 0111 M 1 f 1 OMC

-ı, eili ons
+ı, en ons

--,, -
+-,,

--J · · · · · · · · · · · · · · · · · · · Active Shooter An individual actively engaged in killing or attempting to kill people in a confined and populated area, typically through the use of firearms.
-Civil Disturbance Includes riots, demonstrations, threatening individuals or assemblies that have become disruptive.
-Potentially Violent or Dangerous Person Person who indicates they may try to harm themselves and/or others or someone who appears threatening through words or actions.
+- J Active Shooter An individual actively engaged in killing or attempting to kill people in a confined and populated Active Shooter area, typically through the use of firearms.
+Civil Disturbance Includes riots, demonstrations, threatening individuals or assemblies that have become disruptive. , , , , , , , , , , , , , , , , , , , , Potentially Violent Person who indicates they may try to harm themselves and/or others or someone who appears or Dangerous threatening through words or actions.
+Person threatening through words of actions.